Warning, borrowing money also costs money.

-For several decades, residential real estate prices have been steadily increasing in Europe and Belgium.
-In the 1980s-2000s, this growth was very strong, with an annual rate of around 10%.
-Furthermore, this growth was coupled with inflation, which was around 7 to 8% per year.
-Since 2005, we have observed a significant flattening of the real estate price curve and even a drop in prices in the first quarter of 2014.
+For several decades, residential real estate prices have continued to rise in Europe and Belgium.
+In the 1980s-2000s, this growth was very strong as it was around 10% annually.
+Furthermore, this growth was coupled with inflation that was nearly 7 to 8% per year.
+Since 2005, we have observed a clear flattening of the curve of real estate price evolution and even a decrease in prices in the first quarter of 2014.

 Moreover, inflation remains very low in Europe, around 2% per year, and interest rates are also very low.
-All the conditions are therefore in place to consider that we are experiencing a favorable moment to consider a real estate purchase and a credit in Belgium.
+All conditions are therefore met to consider that we are experiencing a favorable time to consider a real estate purchase and a credit Belgium.

 All the technical explanations summarized in a few key ideas in our article.